JeffersonLab/clas12-qadb/README.md

     * `hasDefectName` is no longer used; use `hasDefect` instead
   * C++ class no longer requires the JSON files be merged with a Groovy script; the class only requires the environment variable `$QADB`

+<a name="contributions"></a>
+# Contributions

+All contributions are welcome, whether to the code, examples, documentation, or the QADB itself.
+You are welcome to open an issue and/or a pull request.
+If the maintainer(s) do not respond in a reasonable time, send them an email.